someobserver/recurgence/math/08-wisdom-function/index.md

 - Coherence and recursive sensitivity co-evolve,
 - Recursive pressure rises within regulated bounds.

-This models wisdom as a dynamic entanglement of depth, foresight, and pressure-aware restraint.
+Wisdom is a dynamic entanglement of depth, foresight, and pressure-aware restraint.

 ---